-With the implementation of Mitigation Measure 4.2-1, the project applicant would be required to minimize the permanent loss of valuable farmlands through a combination of mandatory on-site restoration and either avoidance of Prime Farmland, provision of an agricultural conservation easement, or payment into the County agricultural fee program.
-This mitigation measure would reduce the impact to MSSF1, CSF1(A), CSF1(B), CSF2(A) and CSF2(B) to important farmlands, including prime farmland, to a less than significant level.
+With the implementation of Mitigation Measure 4.2-1a, the project applicant would be required to minimize the permanent loss of valuable farmlands through either provision of an agricultural conservation easement, payment into the County agricultural fee program, or entering into a public benefit agreement.
+Mitigation Measure 4.2-1b will ensure that the project applicant adheres to the terms of the agricultural restoration plans prepared for each of the project sites, which would address the temporary conversion impact.
+This mitigation measure would reduce the impact on Important Farmlands, including Prime Farmland, to a less than significant level.